axllent/silverstripe-enquiry-page/README.md

 Enquiry Page Module for SilverStripe 3
 ======================================
 This is a simple module to add an Enquiry Page pagetype to the CMS.
-The module uses vanilla JavaScript, so no requirements for third-party libraries (ie: jQuery or MooTools).
+The module uses vanilla JavaScript, so no requirements for third-party JavaScript libraries (ie: jQuery or MooTools).
 The enquiry form can be configured to add & order your own fields, including the following types:

 * **Text** (input / textarea), required or not
 * **Email** (input), required or not
 * **Select** (select field), options configurable, required or not